akshaynk21/capstone/README.md

 - Resigned: Boolean value indicating if the employee has resigned.

-## Question 1 - What factors influence an employee's decision to resign
+## Goal 1 - What factors influence an employee's decision to resign

 Four different classification techniques were used to determine this
 - DecisionTreeClassifier